JoanaMota/DesignPatterns/Observer_Pattern/readme.md

 # [The Observer Patter](https://refactoring.guru/design-patterns/observer)
+Defines a one-to-many dependency between objects sot that when one object changes state, all its dependents are notified and updated automatically.

+---
+## OO Principles:
+- Strive for loosely coupled designs between objects that interact.
+---
 ## Steps for creating the Weather Data Application:
 ### 1. Create Interfaces
 - Subject -> Weather Data